deeptho/neumodvb/docs/lnbs.md

   is set to the default value for this lnb type, e.g., 10.7 Ghz for a universal LNB.
 * `end freq`.
 This sets the highest possible frequency the LNB can tune to.
 The special value -1 means that this is set to the default value for this lnb type, e.g., 12.75 Ghz for a universal LNB.
+* `swapped pol`.
+If this flag is set then the voltages set on the LNB are reversed: low becomes high and vice versa.
+  This is useful if your LNB is rotated, or if a dielectric plate has been inserted at a 90 degree angle.

 The screenshot below shows the networks for a movable dish which is allowed to move to 6 different satellite positions.
 In this table, you can add new lines (`Edit - New`) or edit existing Lines (activate `Edit mode`